JoseQuintas/hwgui/utils/bincnt/Readme.txt

      oIcon1 := HIcon():AddString( "icon" , cValIcon  )  && *NIX with GTK
     #endif

     For bitmaps the use of Hex value resources or the binary container it is no problem.

+    Read more information about iconification in HWGUI HTML documentation "doc/hwgdoc.html", chapter "3.11.
+Handling resources".

 * =============== EOF of Readme.txt ================================